smohdarif/flask-ld-web-and-api/LAUNCHDARKLY_ARCHITECTURE.md

 **Key Takeaways:**

+1. 🔑 **Flask Extension Pattern** - Idiomatic integration following Flask conventions
-1. 🔑 **Singleton Pattern** - `ldclient.get()` always returns the SAME instance
+2. 🔑 **Singleton Pattern** - `ldclient.get()` always returns the SAME instance
-2. 🔄 **postfork() ≠ New Client** - Only recreates threads, not the client
+3. 🔄 **postfork() ≠ New Client** - Only recreates threads, not the client
-3. ⚡ **Essential, Not Optional** - postfork() is required for real-time functionality
+4. ⚡ **Essential, Not Optional** - postfork() is required for real-time functionality
-4. 🐳 **Docker Recommended** - Avoids environment-specific issues
+5. 🐳 **Docker Recommended** - Avoids environment-specific issues
-5. 📊 **Monitor Logs** - Always verify postfork() success in production
+6. 📊 **Monitor Logs** - Always verify postfork() success in production

-This architecture provides a production-ready, efficient, and maintainable LaunchDarkly integration that follows all official best practices.
+This architecture provides a production-ready, efficient, and maintainable LaunchDarkly integration that follows all official best practices and Flask conventions.